bantoinese83/api-gateway/docs/README.md

 3. Use a process manager like `supervisord` or `systemd` to manage the API Gateway process.
 4. Set up a reverse proxy (e.g., Nginx) to handle incoming requests and forward them to the API Gateway.
 5. Monitor the API Gateway using tools like Prometheus and Grafana for metrics and alerts.

+## Technical Article

+### Overview

+The API Gateway project is designed to act as a single entry point for multiple downstream services.
+It provides features such as rate limiting, authentication, logging, and tracing to ensure secure and efficient communication between clients and services.

+### Middleware

+The project includes several middleware functions to handle logging, tracing, and request transformation.
+These middleware functions are defined in the `core/middleware.py` file.

+- **Logging Middleware**: Logs request and response information, including method, URL, status code, headers, and body (for POST, PUT, and PATCH requests).
+It also logs the processing time for each request.
+- **Tracing Middleware**: Creates spans for each request to be logged in a tracing engine like Jaeger.
+It sets attributes such as HTTP method, URL, and status code.
+- **Transform Request Middleware**: An example of request transformation middleware.
+It adds a `transformed` field to the request body for POST requests to `/service-b`.

+### Security

+The project uses JWT-based authentication to secure endpoints.
+The authentication function is defined in the `core/security.py` file.
+It authenticates the JWT token provided in the `Authorization` header and raises an HTTP 401 error if the token is missing, expired, or invalid.

+### Utility Functions

+The project includes several utility functions to handle request forwarding and health checks.
+These utility functions are defined in the `core/utils.py` file.

+- **Forward Request**: Forwards the request to the specified URL.
+It includes retry logic and a circuit breaker to handle failures.
+The response is cached for future requests.
+- **Check Service Health**: Performs a health check for a given service by sending a GET request to the service's health endpoint.

+### Project Structure

+The project is organized into several directories, each with a specific purpose:

+- `config/`: Contains configuration files.
+- `core/`: Contains core functionality such as middleware, security, and utility functions.
+- `docs/`: Contains documentation files.
+- `services/`: Contains downstream services.
+- `tests/`: Contains test files.
+- `.env`: Environment variables file.
+- `.gitignore`: Git ignore file.
+- `main.py`: Main entry point for the API Gateway.
+- `pytest.ini`: Pytest configuration file.
+- `requirements.txt`: Python dependencies file.
+- `run_all.sh`: Script to start and stop all services.

+### Contributing

+We welcome contributions to the project!
+Please follow these guidelines when submitting issues and pull requests:

+1. Fork the repository and create a new branch for your feature or bugfix.
+2. Write tests for your changes.
+3. Ensure all tests pass.
+4. Submit a pull request with a clear description of your changes.

+### Deployment

+To deploy the API Gateway to a production environment, follow these steps:

+1. Set up a production-ready environment with the required dependencies (Python, Redis, Jaeger, Consul).
+2. Configure environment variables in the `.env` file.
+3. Use a process manager like `supervisord` or `systemd` to manage the API Gateway process.
+4. Set up a reverse proxy (e.g., Nginx) to handle incoming requests and forward them to the API Gateway.
+5. Monitor the API Gateway using tools like Prometheus and Grafana for metrics and alerts.